 Kurt Vonnegut’s 8 creative writing rules changed how I write stories

-Vonnegut’s eight rules have always stuck with me.
-And If you’ve ever read a Vonnegut novel, you’ll know why.
+And if you’ve ever read a Vonnegut novel, you’ll know why:

 The legendary satirist behind Cat’s Cradle and Slaughterhouse-Five wasn’t just a literary icon: he was a teacher.
 “You’re in the entertainment business,” he told his students at the University of Iowa.
 “Your first job is to hook the reader.
 Your second is to keep them reading.”